Ruttie2006/HKTwitch/README.md

 Once the game has been ran, a file called TwitchCommandList.txt will be in your Mods folder containing the commands, their cooldowns, and descriptions.

-You can modify cooldowns within the config under "Cooldowns".
+You can modify cooldowns within the config files of individual modules.

 Admin users are able to bypass blacklisted commands and cooldowns.